MsCrypto22/INST377-Final-Project/README.md

 - Lack of personalization.
 - Incomplete or inconsistent astrological data.

-Astro Insights addresses these issues with a clean, user-friendly interface and holistic astrological insights tailored to each user.
+Cosmic Insights addresses these issues with a clean, user-friendly interface and holistic astrological insights tailored to each user.

 ---